 The Company's commercial launch of DSUVIA in the United States occurred in the first quarter of 2019.
 Zalviso was sold in Europe by the Company's collaboration partner, Grünenthal, through May 12, 2021, at which time, due to the termination of the Grünenthal Agreements, the rights to market and sell Zalviso in Europe reverted back to the Company.
 In July 2022, the European Marketing Authorization for Zalviso was withdrawn.
-DZUVEO sales in Europe by the Company's collaboration partner, Aguettant, have not commenced as of June 30, 2022.
+DZUVEO sales in Europe by the Company's collaboration partner, Aguettant, have recently commenced.